markkypanc/HustleFlow/README.md

 # HustleFlow
-HustleFlow: C++ Jobs Hunting application using Qt Framework
+HustleFlow: C++ real time news reading application using Qt Framework

 HustleFlow: Real Time News Reader with API
 In partnership with Firebase, YCombinator is making the public Hacker News data